madgik/Galaxy_Middleware_API/README.md

 ## Dependencies:

 1. Galaxy has to be installed(https://github.com/madgik/galaxy)
-2. Galaxy username and password during installation has to be the same as "galaxyReverseProxyUsername", "galaxyReverseProxyPassword".
+2. "galaxyReverseProxyUsername", "galaxyReverseProxyPassword"  has to be the same as Galaxy Reverse proxy(https://github.com/madgik/galaxy/tree/master/Docker_Build_Scripts) username and password.
 3. Galaxy user has to produce api key and pass it as parameter "galaxyApiKey"
 4. "jwtSecret" has to be the same as HBPMedical/portal-backend.
 5. "jwtIssuer" has to be the same as HBPMedical/portal-backend.